letientai299/google-foobar-2021/readme.md

 Despite calling it’s “wasted time”, I enjoy this adventure, thanks to anyone keeping Foobar maintained.
 I hope that this repo could become popular so that the Foobar team needs to use new problems, so we can have another journey.

-If you enjoy reading this so-far, feel like working with people like me, and your company is not hiring, then join us.
-[We're always hiring!][shopee_jobs] [Contact me for referal][mail_me].

 <!-- ref -->